InfoSeeking/IRIS/README.md

 You can see more about IRIS [here](http://iris.infoseeking.org)

 #Functionality
-Here is a list of all of the current controllers:
+Here is a list of all of the current operators:
 - [merge](#merge) - merge multiple resourceList elements into one
 - [pipe](#pipe) - do a Unix like pipe by using the output of a request as input to the next
 - [limit](#limit) - SQL style limit of documents returned